NBC's Peacock: Prices, free trial, discounts, launch date, devices, shows and movies

 As far as news programming, Peacock will draw from brands like NBC News, Sky News, MSNBC and CNBC.
 It'll stream same-day broadcasts of NBC Nightly News with Lester Holt and Meet the Press with Chuck Todd; live news channels will include NBC News Now, Sky News and NBC/Sky Global News (a new channel); it'll feature clips from Today, CNBC, MSNBC, E!
 News, NBC Nightly News and Meet the Press; and it'll widen into original content from the Meet the Press franchise, investigative documentaries including full seasons of Dateline and Lock Up, and library documentaries from NBC News and CNBC.

-The following is the original, planned slate that NBC had arranged for Peacock, but the timing of most of these projects is unclear.
+The following is the originals slate for Peacock, but the timing of most of these projects is unclear.

 Original drama